pachyderm/aml/README.md

 !curl -sSL https://raw.githubusercontent.com/pachyderm/aml/main/scripts/install-rslex-pachyderm-beta.sh | sh
 ```

-Now proceed with the demo...
+Now proceed with the demo or try some of the examples in the `examples/` folder:

 ## Tutorial